What is the Registry?

 On the second level, we show two entities of the plasmid schema: p001 and p002.
 These are unique plasmids with different sequences.
 For each, we’ve given the values for their resistance and promoter fields.

-An optional Enterprise-Only, additional level of data can be recorded as child entities.
+An additional level of data can be recorded as child entities on Enterprise accounts.
 Child entities are lots, dilutions, or preps of a specific entity.
 We show two child entities for each entity: batches p001-001 and p001-002 for the p001 entity, and batches p002-001 and p002-002 for the p002 entity.

 Child entities have additional fields that are used to track information unique to that batch such as prep type and the date created in the example above.